AvikCo/jvsbook-npm-package/README.md

   * npx jvsbook serve myCustomNotebook.js //here custom notebook is myCustomNotebook.js
 ## npx install -g jvsbook
   * To globally install jvsbook
-    * if you install globally you can start the app by only "jvsbook serve <OPTIONAL_CONFIGURATION>"
+    * if you install globally you can start the app by only "jvsbook serve <OPTIONAL_CONFIGURATIONS>"